yuabhishek14/jenkins-to-ansible-docker-automation/Jenkins-Setup.md

    <img src="https://github.com/yuabhishek14/jenkins-to-ansible-docker-automation/assets/43784560/302057b1-1281-4773-8c6c-2c623e83a5e0" alt="image" width="800" height="180" />

-Note : install means  : install the package into the local repository, for use as a dependency in other projects locally.
+Note : "install" means install the package into the local repository, for use as a dependency in other projects locally.

 4. Save and apply then build the pipeline .